 Down Dog On Wall Stretch

-This stretch stretches the shoulders and hamstrings.
+Stretching like this will loosen up the shoulders and hamstrings.
 Plant your hands shoulder-width apart on a wall and step back until your body is bent 90 degrees at the hips.
 Spread your fingers evenly, pressing your hands and wrists against the wall.
 Relax your neck without hanging your head.
 Keep the back of your neck level with your spine.
 Hold for two minutes.
 That’s a long two minutes, isn’t it?

 Lunging Pose Stretch